Assimilate

-Assimilate is a 2019 American science fiction horror film directed by John Murlowski and starring Joel Courtney, Andi Matichak and Calum Worthy also with Mason McNulty and Cam Gigandet.
-It is a loose and unofficial adaptation of Jack Finney's 1954 novel The Body Snatchers.
+Assimilate is a 2019 American science fiction horror film directed by John Murlowski and starring Joel Courtney, Andi Matichak, and Calum Worthy also with Mason McNulty and Cam Gigandet.

 Plot

 Zach and Randy are two kids who run a YouTube channel dedicated to exploring their town somewhere in Missouri.
 However, they don't get as many views as they expect to, due to the fact that their town has nothing interesting going on.
 Zach is in love with a girl named Kayla, a lacrosse player over at the local high school, but she only regards him as a friend, she is concerned over soon having to study overseas as it means leaving her younger brother Joey since their parents don't have any time for him.
-During the day, Zach and Randy meet a neighbor, Ms. Bisette, who is concerned about a strange bug moving in an unnatural, synchronized pattern on her apples, they then notice a boy being dragged by his arm by his mother who the boy is screaming to onlookers that this woman is not his mother but is ignored on the basis he is just acting out.
+During the day, Zach and Randy meet a neighbor, Ms. Bisette, who is concerned about a strange bug moving in an unnatural, synchronized pattern on her apples.
+They then notice a boy being dragged by his arm by his mother who the boy is screaming (to onlookers) that this woman is not his mother.
+But he is ignored on the basis he is just acting out.

 One night, Zach and Randy hear screaming from Ms. Bisette's house, and when they go in, she screams that something bit her.
 However, the next day Ms. Bisette claims that nothing happened when questioned by Deputy Josh Haywood.
 Zach and Randy begin to see disturbing events unfold the next day, with the pastor and sheriff acting emotionless.
 However, Haywood dismisses the claims, telling the two not to cause any more trouble.

 Outside, they run into Kayla, who is worried about the erratic behavior of her parents.
 Their suspicions are confirmed when Zach witnesses a bug running around the attic, with Kayla's mom's body in a hamper.
 However, Haywood finds nothing during a search the next day.
 Around that time, Kayla's mom comes, but also displays the same emotionless behavior.
 With no other choice, Zach, Randy, and Kayla leave, leaving behind Kayla's now clearly distressed younger brother Joey, greatly upsetting Kayla.
 The three go to Zach's farmhouse, where they see Zach's dad, an amputee, but he oddly gets up from his wheelchair, having been replaced by a copycat.
 The townspeople surround Zach and Randy and lock them in the farmhouse, putting two ice coolers in front of them.
 Zach then witnesses his mom being killed and "assimilated" by the bug.
 Luckily, Zach and Randy escape and with Kayla's help, run to Haywood's RV.
 By now, Haywood has begun to believe Zach and Randy, having killed his double.
 The four plan to radio the National Guard and send someone in, but the townspeople swarm the RV.
 In the ensuing chaos, Haywood is dragged out of the window and killed, and Randy leads the assimilated away as a distraction while Zach and Kayla run.